 - Better Decision-Making—With regular data exchanges in the digital representation, all information is accurate and up-to-date.
 This means your entire team is working from the same page and decisions are made on the latest information, and ambiguity is eliminated

 - Easier Communication—All models are held in one cloud-based location, allowing all stakeholders to access and share information in real-time, improving communication project-wide.
 Dodge Data and Analytics report 55% surveyed stated BIM processes reduced the time required for communications

 - Supports Sustainability—In the BIM model, you can accurately predict how much material is needed for the project.
-This help reduce waste and the environmental impact of the project
+This helps reduce waste and the overall environmental impact of the project

 The Asite cBIM Solution